 If people still used phone books, they’d see plenty of listings starting with O’ in Chile, Argentina, and elsewhere in South America.
 But not so much in Central America, which was always a backwater under the Spanish.
 No big Irish diaspora here.
 No Irish pub on every corner selling Guinness.

-Central America didn’t escape the boom in Irish bars that exploded around the world in the 90s and early 2000s.
-We’re the first to admit that most Irish bars in Central America are not authentic, meaning they’re not ran by Irish people, but they can still provide a good time, especially on St. Paddy’s Day.
+That all said, Central America didn’t escape the boom in Irish bars that exploded around the world in the 90s and early 2000s.
+And while we’re the first to admit that most Irish bars in Central America are not authentic, meaning they’re not owned and ran by actual Irish people, they can still provide a good time, especially on St. Paddy’s Day.

-So whether you’re as green-eyed and Irish as the River Shannon itself, whether you’re a plastic Paddy who thinks they’re Irish, or whether you have no connection with Ireland and just love the craic, here are a few Irish bars in Central America you can enjoy this weekend and the rest of the year.
+So whether you’re as green-eyed and Irish as the River Shannon itself, whether you’re a plastic Paddy who thinks they’re Irish, or whether you have no connection with Ireland whatsoever and just love the craic, here are a few Irish bars in Central America you can enjoy over the St Patrick’s day celebrations and also the rest of the year.

 Craic Irish Pub, San Jose, Costa Rica

 San Jose, Costa Rica has a real dearth of Irish pubs.
 A few have come and gone over the years, but Craic Irish Pub in La Cali endures.
-Their St. Paddy’s Day party is actually on Saturday the 16th, giving you Sunday to enjoy your hangover.
+Their St. Paddy’s Day party is actually on Saturday the 15th, giving you Sunday to enjoy your hangover before finding someplace else to drink on the 17th (they’ll be closed that day because Monday).

-I remember when there was a small handful of Irish pubs in Panama City, Panama.
+I remember when there was a handful of Irish pubs in Panama City, Panama.
 Never many, no, but a couple.
 Guess the pandemic nixed everything.
 There’s still one savior of all things Irish in Panama, though.
-And that’s Murphy’s California Kitchen on Via Argentina, which as always one of the best parts of Panama City to be out and about in.
-They have a bunch of activities deals lined up for Sunday if you feel like celebrating the big day.
+And that’s Murphy’s Pub on Via Argentina, which, as always, is one of the best parts of Panama City to be out and about in.
+Not sure what they’re actually doing this weekend or on the Big Day itself, but something will be going on.

 Republik Bar, San Salvador, El Salvador

 Situated in the Zone Rosa, Republik offers live music most nights and a great party vibe like you were in Dublin’s Temple Bar district itself and not in El Salvador.
-It’s always St. Paddy’s Day here, and this weekend they’re doing it in their signature style with 80s rock and live bands.
-The party is on Saturday the 16th, though – looks like they’re closed on Sunday!
+It’s always St. Paddy’s Day here, and this Saturday they’re celebrating with Irish and Brit Rock tunes in the afternoon followed by live rock en español at night.

 McAllister’s Irish Pub, Tegucigalpa, Honduras

 One wouldn’t usually associate Tegucigalpa, Honduras, with anything remotely Irish.
 But McAllister’s gets rave reviews and is one of the city’s favorite watering holes.
-Of all the Irish bars in all of Central America, this one is probably the most established, and they’re celebrating St. Paddy all week long.
+Of all the Irish bars in all of Central America, this one is probably the most established, and they’re celebrating St. Paddy all month long with green beers.
 They say the fish and chips here are to die for, so that’s reason alone to drop by anytime.
+Oh yeah – If you wear green to their party on Saturday, you get your first shot for free.

 The Snug, Antigua, Guatemala

 Jamesons, Guinness, Irish stew, and music.
-There’s not much that comes more Irish than that, and The Snug has it all.
-If you’re in Antigua, Guatemala, you know where you should be heading on Sunday – get there early enough and you might get a free breakfast.
-Most people we know who live in Antigua swear by this place year-round.
+There’s not much more Irish than that, and The Snug has it all.
+If you’re in Antigua, Guatemala, you know where you should be heading this weekend and beyond.
+They always do something, like offering free breakfasts to early arrivers and drinks deals of some sort or another.
+Most people we know who live in Antigua swear by this place year-round, and if you seek some Paddy’s Day shenanigans, look no further than The Snug.

 The bars listed above in Costa Rica, Panama, El Salvador, Honduras, and Guatemala are really the best of what’s here when it comes to proper Irish pubs.
 But that doesn’t stop the Paddy’s Day fun elsewhere around the region:

-Feel like celebrating your Paddy’s Day on the shores of the Caribbean Sea?
-Well, if you’re in Placencia, Belize, head over to the Barefoot Beach Bar.
+Feel like celebrating your Paddy’s Day with a slice of Caribbean island vibe?
+Well, if you’re in San Pedro, Belize, head over to the Nauti Crab on Monday.
 They’re having a special St. Patrick’s Day spread with themed drinks and a party vibe.
-We know this place isn’t an Irish bar, per se, but we’re in Belize so who cares?
+It’s their biggest event of the year.
+Again, not an Irish bar and again, who cares?

 Maybe you’re in one of the Irish bars in Central America or maybe you’re creating your own craic somewhere else.
-Wherever you are and whatever you’re doing this weekend, have a good one.
+Wherever you are and whatever you’re doing over the St. Patrick’s celebrations, have a good one.

 Sláinte!
 Salud!
 Cheers!